John Wilson (sport shooter)

 John Waterloo Wilson (1 September 1879 – 15 March 1940) was a Dutch sport shooter who competed at the 1908 Summer Olympics.

 He was born in Bennebroek and died in Amsterdam.

-In 1908 he finished fourth with the Dutch team in the team trap shooting event.
-In the individual trap competition he finished seventh.
+In 1908, he finished fourth with the Dutch team in the team trap shooting event.
+He finished seventh in the individual trap competition.

 The city of Brussels has a street named Rue John Waterloo Wilson after his grandfather John W. Wilson, who left 27 paintings to the City of Brussels.